jaximus808/niko_veve/realestateguesser/README.md

 once all these are done go into the route from the terminal and type the command "npm run dev", this will run nodemon which will automatically refresh the server if there are any changes to the code.
 If you don't want this then run "npm run start" which will instead start the project normally

+if this is running on your machine you can use the link "localhost:3000" and it should display the homepage.

+if you want others on the same network to connect give them your private ip (this you can look up how to do) and send them the link {ip}:3000 and if done correctly should display the game

 *To run on a cloud provider*

 This very much depends on the cloud provider, but running the server should be simple.